kiweed/anavaro/README.md

     ACP:
       -form for mass addition of medals
+	  -make sure medals are unique

   TO DO:
-    Make sure there is no duplicating medals form for editing of medals
+    form for editing of medals
     Make manual edit form for admins
     Do ACL configuration for admin/mod level